gttkeith/python-saxo/README.md

 An example main.py has been provided in the repo, where app details are stored in a params.json file.

-py-saxo negotiates the authentication procedure using the complete OAuth2 authorization flow.
+pysaxo negotiates the authentication procedure using the complete OAuth2 authorization flow.
 Sessions are proactively refreshed to prevent unexpected logouts.